It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 Another strategy is to evaluate what keywords your competitors rank for already.

-On the company’s channel, I then sort their videos by Most Popular, to see clips with the highest views:
+There is a manual way to surmise keywords from your competitors as well: On the company’s channel, sort the videos by Most Popular, to see clips with the highest views:

-Finally, analyzing the top video’s HTML (by right clicking on the page, and selecting “view page source…” from the dropdown), you can identify what keywords the page targets:
+Then, analyze the top video’s HTML (by right clicking on the page, and selecting “View page source”), to identify what keywords the page targets:

 Once you’re certain about the potential for your target keywords to trigger a video result, it’s time for some real YouTube SEO.

-And just like with on-page SEO, the most critical YouTube ranking factors relate to video title and the video description.
+And just like with on-page SEO, the most critical video ranking factors relate to video title and the video description.

 So, let’s take it from the top.